ag-informatics/ag-informatics-course/README.md

 These learning materials introduce students to current and emerging digital technologies with applications in agriculture, environment, and food systems.
 Through a modular hands-on course design, students will incrementally learn user-centered technology design skills, computational thinking skills to evaluate, design, conceptualize, and implement informatics solutions to data-driven challenges.
 Students will gain programming skills in current software development technology stacks (Python, HTML, CSS, SQL, Django), with an emphasis on web applications.
 Students will design an informatics solution to problem in their own area of interest.
 This course supports professional development for students in pursuit of careers in digital product design or data-driven research.

 **For students new to computing:** These materials provide digital-novices with a gentle on-ramp to learn digital agriculture skills so that they can better understand how technology works and is built.
 While you may have a deeper understanding of the unique challenges of your domain, you will learn how to engage in domain-driven **software development**.
-Through these mateirals, students should will gain the vocabulary and experience to be able to identify advanced courses for more in-depth learning.
+Through these materials, students will gain the vocabulary and experience to be able to identify advanced courses for more in-depth learning.

-**For students with a more significant computing background:** These materials are designed to provide domain-novices with a breadth-first exploration of digital agriculture, so that they can apply their skillls to develop technology for agricultural, environmental, and food systems applications.
+**For students with a more significant computing background:** These materials are designed to provide domain-novices with a breadth-first exploration of digital agriculture, so that they can apply their skills to develop technology for agricultural, environmental, and food systems applications.
 While you may be comfortable with computational work, you will learn how to engage in **domain-driven** software development.
 Through these materials, students will be able to identify and develop appropriate software solutions to address agriculture, environment, and food systems research and practice.

 ## Learning Objectives